This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 6b.
 For Hot Process Soap

 *Note from Tanya: When making the hot process version of this soap, make sure that you use full water.
-That means 3x the amount of the lye used by weight and for this recipe, that would be 12.4 oz (351 g) distilled water.
-Hot process heats up water and you’ll lose it to evaporation.
+That means 3x the amount of the lye used by weight, which would be 12.4 oz (351 g) distilled water for this recipe.
+Hot process heats up the water, and you’ll lose it to evaporation.
 You can see a simple hot process soap recipe and instructions here.

 Pour the soap batter into a slow cooker turned on low heat.
 Cover with the lid and let cook for 1 hour, checking and stirring every 15 minutes.
 After the hour has passed, stir in the clay, water, and essential oil mixture, then spoon the cooked soap into a prepared mold.
 Allow it to firm up overnight, then remove it from the mold and slice it into bars.
 You can use hot process soap right away, though it makes a longer-lasting bar if it cures in the open air for a few weeks.

 * “Trace” means that the soap batter is thick enough to leave a faint, fleeting imprint when it’s drizzled across itself.